 Again, set your reading goal at the beginning of the year, so you can pace yourself throughout the year.

-Finally, I want to point out that this reading challenge includes “a book of the New Testament” and “a book of the Old Testament.”
+You’ll notice as you dive into the reading the challenge that this reading challenge includes “a book of the New Testament” and “a book of the Old Testament.”

 I wanted to include these as reading categories because I think there is value in simply reading the Bible.
 Sure, we should study His word, but sometimes, we should just curl up with a cup of tea or coffee and just BE with Him.